gponimansky/reimagined-pancake/README.md

-# reimagined-pancake
+# Test
-An experiment in randomness.
+An experiment in randomness, figuring out which method generates the most random variable.

+The following methods are...